Jai Jagdish Harey, Keshav Jai Jagdish Harey…

 Harey Ram Harey Ram Ram Ram Harey Harey, Harey Krishna Harey Krishna Krishna Krishna Harey Harey

 (In the previous and present posts, I have written a few shlokas and mantras.
 If you wish to devote some time in chanting, I leave them here for you.
 Please repeat them incessantly and observe how the mind gets dissolved and immersed gradually in divine unity.
 Chanting even just one of these lines will give you tranquility and calmness in the agitated mind.
-Continous chanting the name of God loudly or silently gives spiritual bliss.
+Continuous chanting the name of God loudly or silently gives spiritual bliss.
 Choose any one of the chants of your likes and begin now.

 Om Namo Bhagwate Vasudevaya…,